paraform/variants-ds/FUTURE.md

 # Spinoff CSS

 An idea for the perfect css.
+Refining the tailwind/css modules/stitches approach but relying more on vanilla css and using css variables.

 _spinoff.config.ts_